 Who are you, LinkedIn?

 There are some things you should know about LinkedIn’s users, which will help you understand just how much of a dominant player it really is.
 Let’s start out with some geography: Less than ¼ of LinkedIn users are from the US.
 While this is still an impressive number of people (around 175 million), it means that there’s also a vast audience from around the world that is just waiting to hear from you.
+It is possible to buy LinkedIn connections and followers to get an instant reach.

 Moreover, an ad on LinkedIn has the potential of being seen by one out of every 8 people over 13 years old in the world.
 While other social media platforms have a higher audience base, LinkedIn’s ads are more widespread as a result of competition being less tight.
 Add to that the fact that LinkedIn boasts over 9 billion content impressions already, far more than job offer impressions (“only” around 60 million).